Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • For Russian citizens: an account may be blocked if your residence permit expires

-• Revolut blocks accounts after visa expiry — have a backup option
+• Revolut blocks accounts after the visa expiry — have a backup option

 Community member

-"My visa expired today and the permesso is still pending.
+"Today my visa expired and the permesso is still pending.
 Revolut restricted my account from today.
-How to receive salary and pay rent and bills?"
+How can I receive salary and pay rent and bills?"

 Healthcare and insurance